bluecatlabs/BlueCat-GEN4-Tools/README.md

 v1.03 - Adjust firmwareupdate.py to take filename and versions from the location folders instead of hardcoding releases

+v1.04 - Fixed JSON return for null ethernet details being return under idrac 4.xx and 5.xx

+v1.05 - Fixed cprint table return for above

 ## Credits

 B.Shorland

 ## License

-Copyright 2019 BlueCat Networks, Inc.
+Copyright 2022 BlueCat Networks, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.